et/clamshell/README.md

 The `master` branch is implied to be the `HEAD`, but you can use the `:branch => BRANCH` option to specify otherwise.

+Additionally, you can use a `:ignored => true` option to skip validation for this dependency.

 You can check a dependencies file:

     clamshell check Dependencies.list